WatForm/fortress/examples/README.md

 # Overview

-This directory contains examples of main programs that use the fortress library.
+This directory contains examples of main programs that use the Fortress library.

 ## Included examples
 1. Smtlibparsemain.java: Uses Fortress Smtlibparser to parse an